Azure-Samples/azure-search-openai-demo/README.md

 * Try different topics in chat or Q&A context.
 For chat, try follow up questions, clarifications, ask to simplify or elaborate on answer, etc.
 * Explore citations and sources
 * Click on "settings" to try different options, tweak prompts, etc.

+## Productionizing

+This sample is designed to be a starting point for your own production application, but you should do a thorough review of the security and performance before deploying to production.
+Here are some things to consider:

+* OpenAI Capacity: The
+* Resource SKUs: ZRS for storage, Premium for App Service, Search replicas.
+* Authentication: By default, the deployed app is publicly accessible.
+See [Enabling authentication](#enabling-authentication) above for how to enable authentication.

 ## Resources